Hiring a blogger

 If you spend months debating these pros and cons and never make a decision, you’ll be exhausted before you publish a single blog.

-If it’s clear that writing your own blogs is the way to go, then maybe some content marketing training is the next actionable step.
+If it’s clear that writing your own blogs is the way to go, then maybe some our Google-loved content jumpstart is the next actionable step.
 If hiring a blogger is a foregone conclusion because of a lack of resources and time — Google “Blog Writing Services” and start contacting companies.

 So, jump in.
 Embrace your decision.
 At the very least, you’ll have a handful of blogs to show for it and some lessons learned moving forward with your content marketing.